MillenniumDB/benchmark/README.md

 Here we provide a description of the scripts and configuration files we used for loading the data into the different engines and the execution scripts for the queries.

-### Running scripts

-The script [benchmark_bgps.py](src/py/benchmark_bgps.py) runs the evaluation for queries containing only Basic Graph Patterns.
-The input parameters are:
- * The query engine that will run the queries
- * A single file containing all queries, one in each line
- * The result set size limit
- * The prefixes used in the evaluation

-The script [benchmark_property_paths.py](src/py/benchmark_property_paths.py) runs the evaluation for queries containing SPARQL property paths.
-The input parameters are:
- * The query engine that will run the queries
- * A single file containing all queries, one in each line
- * The result set size limit

-We also provide a Python script that translates SPARQL queries to the MilleniumDB syntax in [translator_sparql_2_mdb.py](src/py/translator_sparql_2_mdb.py)

 ### Data loading instructions for MilleniumDB